AnneJ17/android-cheat-sheet/README.md

    Used in Junit testing.

+* **Mock vs. Stub vs. Spy**

+  - Mock: A mock is a dummy class replacing a real one, returning something like null or 0 for each method call.
+  - Stub: A stub is a dummy class providing some more specific, prepared or pre-recorded, replayed results to certain requests under test.
+  - Spy: A spy is kind of a hybrid between real object and stub, i.e. it is basically the real object with some (not all) methods shadowed by stub methods.

 * **What is REST API**
   REST stands for REpresentational State Transfer.
 It is an architectural style that defines constraints for creating web services.
 It is stateless, i.e, no client session data is stored on the server (eg. Once you make an authentication, you have to repeat every time you make a call).
   Every data is an entity.